flschr/bearblog-plugins/README.md

 #### AI Alt-Text Feature (Optional)

 - The toolbar includes an **optional** AI-powered alt-text generator for images using OpenAI's Vision API.
 - Your OpenAI API key is stored in your browser's localStorage.
-Do not use this on shared computers and set spending limits in your OpenAI account settings](https://platform.openai.com/settings/organization/limits).
+Do not use this on shared computers and set spending limits in [your OpenAI account settings](https://platform.openai.com/settings/organization/limits).

 #### How the AI Integration Works